BenniWi/learn2code/README.md

 All *CMake* capable samples are collected in the top-level [CMakeLists.txt](CMakeLists.txt).
 Configure this top level project and you are good to go.

-For all non CMake samples you should use the compiler of your joyce (mostly [gcc](https://gcc.gnu.org/) or [clang](https://clang.llvm.org/) and build it manually.
+For all non CMake samples you should use the compiler of your choice (mostly [gcc](https://gcc.gnu.org/) or [clang](https://clang.llvm.org/) and build it manually.